I Don’t Want to be the Greatest Best Seller of All Time

 Mickey Hadick

 Novelist of suspense, sci-fi and satire.
 A student of the art and craft of storytelling.
-Expert on creative productivity, web publishing, and dirty limericks.
+Expert on productive creativity, web publishing, and dirty limericks.